 March 2, 2020

 These people who are in the offshoots of WCG get their faith shaken up when they get in trouble with the ministry.
-Unfortunately they only question the ministry or the group they’re in, but never the doctrine–or only parts of the doctrine but not all of it.
+Unfortunately they only question the ministry, but never the doctrine–or only parts of the doctrine but not all of it.
 It’s hard to give that up.
 I’ve given it up completely because I took the time to research every aspect of it and realized how much WCG lied, covered up and distorted the truth!
 It’s sad to see people still in slavery but they choose to stay there. –Former member

 Found Your Site on RCG and Now Questioning What to Do: